How to host the perfect garden party – whatever the weather

-- Break out the classic British bunting to create a summer fete feel
+- Break out the bunting for a classic village fete feel

-- Use strategically placed candles and lanterns to line walkways
+- Light the way with cleverly placed candles and lanterns on walkways

-- Arrange cut flowers in little vases on side tables to show off the flora of your garden
+- Decorate tables with cut flowers in vases to show off the flora of your garden

 Garden party soundtrack

-- Set up a gazebo to create more ‘inside’ space
+- Set up a gazebo to create more covered space

-- Set your smart lighting to create a cosy atmosphere
+- Use smart lighting to create a cosy atmosphere inside

-- Dry off your wireless waterproof speaker and it won’t miss a beat of your playlist
+- Pick up and dry off your wireless waterproof speaker – your party won’t miss a beat

 - Replace soggy bean bags with sofas and extra pillows